JOHN EDWARD LAUTNER, JR., FAIA (1911-1994)

 1952 - The Harry A. and Pauline Williams Residence, 3329 Ledgewood Drive, Los Angeles CA. Built by Kenneth V. Johnson.
 Top photo by Michael Locke; bottom by Jan-Richard Kikkert.
 Restored by Helena Arahuete.
 For rent in 2019.
 For sale in 2020.

 1953 - The Theodore (Ted) Bergren House, 7316 Caverna Drive, Los Angeles CA. Burned down in the late 1950s.
-Lautner rebuilt it plus an addition.
+Lautner rebuilt it plus an additional residence at 7312 Caverna.
 Sold to Teri Sue Wolf.
 Sold in 2004 to Robbie E. Brenner.
 Sold again in 2004 to Christian Lamb.
 Became a rental.
 Sold in 2019 to Security Eat 245 Inc, an investor/owner company.
 Top two photos by Michael Locke; rest by Jim Simmons.

 1953 - The John and Janet Payne Remodel, 325 West Gladstone Street, San Dimas CA. Commissioned 1947.
 The Paynes met Frank Lloyd Wright at Taliesin West and commissioned Lautner to add a new master bedroom, gallery, bath and office.
 Sold in 2014 to Luis Hoyos and Ivan Rukavina.
 Bottom three photos by Michael Locke.

 1953 - The Maxine V. Howe Residence, 1655 Rotary Drive, Los Angeles CA. Altered in 1973.
 Sold in 1976.
-Owned as of 2015 by Irvin and Sung U. Paik.
+Sold to Irvin and Sung U. Paik.
 Middle photo by Tycho Saariste; bottom photo by Michael Locke.

 1953 - The Joe and Chalya Castagna Remodel, 6144 Linforth Drive, Los Angeles CA. As of 2010, still belongs to the Castagna family as a rental.